Andrew Maynard (boxer)

 Andrew Maynard (born April 8, 1964) is an American former professional boxer who competed from 1989 to 2000.
-As an amateur boxer, he won the Gold Medal in the Light Heavyweight division at the 1988 Summer Olympics in Seoul, South Korea.
+As an amateur boxer, he won the gold medal in the Light Heavyweight division at the 1988 Summer Olympics in Seoul, South Korea.

 Military service

-Andrew Maynard, a 1982 graduate of Suitland High School in Prince George’s County, Maryland, joined the National Guard in 1985 after having competed in a limited number of amateur boxing contests in the year prior.
+Andrew Maynard, a 1982 graduate of Suitland High School in Prince George's County, Maryland, joined the National Guard in 1985 after having competed in a limited number of amateur boxing contests in the year prior.
 Maynard underwent his basic training at Fort Dix, New Jersey.

 Encouraged to join by his wife, Susan, he enlisted in the United States Army in the winter of 1986 where he engaged in boxing while assigned to be a cook stationed at Fort Carson, Colorado.

 Maynard was later reassigned to special duty with the Fort Carson boxing team after receiving the approval of his company commander to pursue his goal of competing in the 1988 Summer Olympics.
-Maynard’s final military rank was specialist.
+Maynard's final military rank was specialist.

 Amateur career

-As an amateur boxer, Maynard was a relentless pressure fighter — often throwing 1,000 punches per bout.
+As an amateur boxer, Maynard was a relentless pressure fighter – often throwing 1,000 punches per bout.

 He began his amateur career in the fall of 1984, surprising many onlookers as he won four consecutive bouts in a well-established amateur boxing tournament at the Ohio State Fair.

 Maynard was the 1987 and 1988 United States Amateur Boxing Champion in the Light Heavyweight division (178 lbs.).
-He won the Bronze Medal at the 1987 Pan American Games, where he first burst into international prominence beating up on Cuban world champion Pablo Romero only to collapse in the second round without being hit.
-Later, Maynard acknowledged that he had suffered a broken ankle during a pickup basketball game the day before the Romero bout but didn't tell anybody about it.
+He won the bronze medal at the 1987 Pan American Games, where he first burst into international prominence beating up on Cuban world champion Pablo Romero only to collapse in the second round without being hit.
+Later, Maynard acknowledged that he had sustained a broken ankle during a pickup basketball game the day before the Romero bout but didn't tell anybody about it.
 "I figure that I owed myself some kind of a gold medal after that situation," he said.
 So, at the 1988 Summer Olympics, Maynard methodically avoided all basketball courts in Seoul.